historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 Reading

-* Bonaventure's *Life of Francis* (all)
+* *Reader*, 128-214 | Bonaventure's *Life of Francis* (all)

 Lecture

 * Optional: [Who are the Fathers of the Church?](https://odysee.com/@CoreyStephanPh.D.:c/church-fathers:f)

-##### STUDY GROUP RECORDING #1 DUE BY 11:59 PM ON THURSDAY, SEPTEMBER 5.

-##### SHORT ANSWER ESSAY TEST ON FRIDAY, SEPTEMBER 6.
+##### SHORT ANSWER ESSAY TEST ON TUESDAY, FEBRUARY 4.

-The short answer essay test is specifically scheduled for the day after all Truth Troop Teams have submitted their first study group recordings.
+The short answer essay test is specifically scheduled for the day after all Truth Troop Teams have given their first presentations

 ### Unit 2: Fall
 *Is all lost?*